surprisetalk/writings/projects/Taylor Sarrafian.md

 Next, I'm going to work on sticking to [my routine](#Routine).
 My biggest hurdle with the routine right now is going to bed early!
 I'm much more productive when I have the discipline to go to sleep early, but it's a hard habit to form when all your friends gather so late in the evening.

+Ongoing problems and possible solutions:
+- no motivation to start
+  - start right now
+  - create lil' interface
+  - copy roommate's good habits as launch pad
+- staying up too late
+  - do nothing and shift schedule to be later
+  - strict wake time
+- missing the morning routine causes me to avoid the rest of the subroutines
+  - create lil' interface

 ### Media Consumption
+{: #Media-Consumption}

 <!-- TODO: metrics? progress? -->